 A colleague at school, who is from China, gave me a copy of the poem in Chinese, and kindly recorded himself reading it.
 I felt it sounded beautiful—different from the English translation, but also related in surprising ways.
 Handing out copies of the Pound translation, I asked whether the class wanted to hear the English or Chinese first.
 “The Chinese!” they said right away.
 As I was preparing to play the recording, the students asked if Shu Wa Liang could read it instead.
-He had been in the United States less than 2 years, and—though his English was remarkably good for having been here such a short time—he was separate, felt different from the other students, and had been quiet all term.
+He had been in the United States less than two years, and though his English was remarkably good for having been here such a short time, he was separate, felt different from the other students, and had been quiet all term.
 When I showed him the poem in Chinese, he was so pleased.
 He proudly came to the front of the class, and as he read, the rest of the class listened with wonder and respect.

 “Do you like hearing this?”
 I asked.
 They liked it so much, they asked if they could hear it again, and as Shu Wa read, we looked at the Chinese characters on the page.
 “What did you hear?”
 I asked.
 “The sounds go high and low,” one student said.
 “There was a space in each line as he read it,” said another.
 “Chinese writing looks very different from English,” I said, “but do you notice anything in the way the poem is arranged that shows those pauses?”
 Maritza said, “There’s a comma in the middle of every line.”
 Though not traditional, in this printing of the Chinese poem, there were indeed commas, showing that each line was composed of two groups of five characters.
 “What have we learned about in English poetry that also has a groups of two and five?”
 I asked.
 “Iambic pentameter!” shouted Luis—“like in the sonnet.”
 These students were excited to see that a classic poetic form in English—one unaccented and one accented syllable, repeated five times—and a classic form from China, are related.
 I asked, “Does the fact that two cultures, so far apart in both time and geography, felt that units of five and two helped them express themselves, show something about the closeness among all people?”
 “Yes!” they said.

 We then looked at the English translation—which is great as poetry in itself—and discussed how closeness and distance, sameness and difference are together both in meaning and sound.
 For instance, about the beautiful line: “At fourteen I married My Lord you,” I asked, “How is the meaning of this line a oneness of closeness and distance?”
 I asked.
 “When you get married,” said Yahaira, “you get close to a person.”
 I asked what they felt about how the phrase “My Lord” was placed in the line.
-While some students—especially the girls—felt critical of how this seems to make the husband more powerful than the wife, they also saw that the phrase has respect.
+While some students—especially the girls—felt understandably critical of how this seems to make the husband more powerful than the wife, they also saw that the phrase has respect.

 We can hear this respect in the way words are separate and joined, through their placement and through pauses, as in the Chinese.
 I asked, “What would happen if the line were, ‘At fourteen, I married you, My Lord’?
 It’s the same idea.”
 “No!” said Tania, “that doesn’t sound as nice.”
 We saw that the way nearness and distance, separation and junction are one in this line makes it beautiful.
 I told them Eli Siegel had once said of the deep meaning in this poem, “Hours could be given to the pauses between the syllables.”